Congratulations on all of your hard work to reach this point! It’s a huge accomplishment.

 First off, don’t panic – you still have heaps of options.
 Your ATAR isn’t the one-and-only factor in your future success (trust us on this one!).
 The truth is, sometimes things don’t go as planned, no matter what you do.

-There’s no reason to remove your dream courses from the top of your preference list – but think carefully about your second and third preferences.
+There’s no reason to remove your dream courses from the top of your preference list – you won’t risk anything but keeping it at #1 – but think carefully about your second and third preferences.

 Here are some options you might like to explore: